Youngseok0001/korea-datathon/organizer/datathon/data-hosting-project-only-setup/.ipynb_checkpoints/README-checkpoint.md

 # Google Cloud Project Setup Guide for Datathons
+--modified by Jeon Young Seok--
 This guide is designed to help structured data users (e.g. healthcare datathon organizers and participants, structured data analysis course instructors and students) to set up a set of Google Cloud Projects, in order to host the